Specialized Nursing Concentrations

 Promote and restore health, prevent illness and injury, and protect against work-related injuries and environmental hazards.

-To apply, contact the Graduate Student Advising team at [email protected].
-Once accepted, a faculty advisor will help you determine the sequence of concentration coursework.
 The concentration requires 15 credits in addition to all required courses in the student’s selected track.
 These credit hours include interdisciplinary occupational health and public health courses, such as occupational and environmental health, occupational diseases, ergonomics and safety.

 Courses